 Q: I don’t want everyone talking about me and things that are personal to me.

 A: That is not going to happen.
 You control communication of any information shared and agree together with any staff members you talk to, who is going to be told about anything you have raised.
 We hope My Study My Way makes you feel comfortable and empowered to have conversations that will mean you get more support and understanding at university or college.

 Q: I have a specific disability.
 Rather than go through this process could I not just call someone and tell them about it?

 A: You could and that’s absolutely fine to do so.
 Contact your Student Services team about whom the best person might be to talk to.
 You will still find it helpful to complete the questionnaire as it is about much more than just disability and you will almost certainly have other things to consider.

-For University Staff:
+For University or College Staff:

 A: Using the My Study My Way process properly will ensure that every student is proactively encouraged to disclose need across all areas of protected characteristic as required by the Equality Act (2010).
 With the student being provided with all the necessary information to access relevant services and adjustments and a powerful overview of the aggregated data provided to university teams to inform their inclusivity strategy and policies, My Study My Way will help to ensure that you go further than a position of compliance to one of a best practice approach to diversity.